Asset tracking is crucial for the majority of businesses to maintain efficiency. But not every business needs a premium solution.

 Sheet 3: Fleet Vehicles

-Benefits of Asset Tracking Templates
+What Are the Benefits of an Asset Tracking Template?

-- Efficiency – The biggest reason is the increased operational efficiency.
+- Efficiency: The biggest reason is the increased operational efficiency.
 You’ll have better visibility on where your assets are at all times, and if they’ll need to be serviced, replaced, or repaired soon.

-- Insurance claim support – A document proving the condition and location of your assets for the past few years can come in handy when you need documents to support an insurance claim on those assets.
+- Insurance claim support: A document proving the condition and location of your assets for the past few years can come in handy when you need documents to support an insurance claim on those assets.

-- Data insights – Once you’ve tracked your assets for years, you’ll have plenty of data that can surface trends you would otherwise miss.
-Perhaps your PCs need to be replaced faster than your Macs on average.
+- Data insights: Once you’ve tracked your assets for years, you’ll have plenty of data that can surface trends you would otherwise miss.
+Perhaps your PCs need to be replaced faster than your Macs, on average.
 Maybe the chairs you kept in direct sunlight need to be reupholstered more often.
 Whatever the case, these insights can save you money.

-Free Asset Tracking Alternatives
+What Is the Best Free Asset Tracking Software?

 While Excel can help with asset monitoring, it has some shortcomings.
-It isn’t very interactive, and it can be hard for employees to access the data on the go.
+It isn’t very interactive and it can be hard for employees to access the data on the go.

 You’ll find a lot more features using tools from the best asset tracking companies, including completely free platforms such as AssetTiger or Snipe-IT.
-For example, these tools make it easy to create barcodes for your assets and set up alerts for maintenance tasks.

-They also enable employees to check equipment in and out, which can be really helpful for tracking things like shared laptops, power tools, or construction equipment.
+These platforms also enable employees to check equipment in and out, which can be really helpful for tracking things like shared laptops, power tools, or construction equipment.

 Another reason to consider using free asset tracking platforms is that they offer options to grow with your business.
 Excel might work well if you only have a few dozen assets to track, but your sheets can become unmanageable once you have hundreds or even thousands of assets to monitor.